 And then they chat.
 What about?
+“It depends on them.
 Skype in the Classroom - Overview - Microsoft in Education.
 The Granny Cloud.
 Cyberbullying Training Video for Teachers.
 Social Media, SMS Outreach to Refugees.
 Train for Tomorrow.
 Train for Tomorrow This new, technology-enabled programme for school leaders in Ghana's Eastern Region, is being delivered by the Varkey Foundation.

 The digital school in a box, which has been unveiled at Mobile World Congress in Barcelona, can be set up in 20 minutes and can be used in classrooms where there is no electricity.
 The Foundation has partnered with UNHCR to bring the Instant Classroom to 12 schools in Kenya, Tanzania and the Democratic Republic of Congo (DRC) over the next 12 months.
-Each Instant Classroom is shipped in a secure and robust case that weighs 52kg and comes equipped with a laptop, 25 tablets pre-loaded with educational software, a projector, a speaker and a hotspot modem with 3G connectivity.
 Future Learning Space.
 SES AND SOLARKIOSK BRING POWER AND INTERNET TO AN EDUCATION CENTRE IN A JORDANIAN REFUGEE CAMP - SES.com.
 LUXEMBOURG/BERLIN, 19 May 2016 – SES S.A.
 (NYSE Euronext Paris and Luxembourg Stock Exchange: SESG) and SOLARKIOSK AG, the energy and business gateway to Base-of-the-Pyramid (BoP) communities worldwide, announced today that they are pioneering the first-of-its-kind "Connected Solar School" to deliver electricity, educational tools, and broadband internet connectivity to an education centre run by UNICEF and Relief International within the Zaatari refugee camp in Jordan.

 “If these children receive a good education, they can become freer to decide for their own lives,” Sr Desacula said.
 Sugata Mitra: Build a School in the Cloud.
 Theconversation.
 I am part of a team of academics teaching a course to residents in the Calais Jungle, a camp for migrants and refugees outside the French city.
 Life Stories in the Jungle has been running since November 2015.
 I travel with a team of colleagues and students from the University of East London to Calais on a regular basis to meet and recruit students in the camp, read relevant literature together, including writings by Nelson Mandela, Martin Luther King, Malcom X, Paulo Freire, Sojourner Truth, Malala Yousafzai and Barak Obama, and encourage them to tell their own stories.